13 March update: COVID-19 precautions | GoCardless

 We will close our offices around the world on Monday 16 March and will move all employees to remote working until further notice

-We are cancelling all work travel effective immediately until the end of April
+We are canceling all work travel effective immediately until the end of April

 We are postponing all external events until the end of April, where they cannot be held via video conference